oshaikh13/grounding-gaps/README.md

 Most of our experiments in the paper concern (1) simulating the next turn in a conversation, and (2) classifying grounding acts.

-We have two major subfolders:
+We have two major scripts:

 1) simulation
 2) classification

 First, we want to generate a set of simulated next-turn conversations with an LLM.
 Run the bash script run_simulation.sh.
 You can replace the model argument flag with an open-source model, and use VLLM to simulate outputs for the Mistral model series too.
-Check out the VLLM repo for more information there!
+You can use the same script, since VLLM exposes and API that "hacks" the OpenAI chatcompletion endpoint.
+Check out the [VLLM repo](https://github.com/vllm-project/vllm) for more information there!

 Next, you want to classify outputs from the simulations and the ground-truth conversations.
 Here, you want to use the run_classification.sh script.